 Micro aims to be easy to use and intuitive, while also taking advantage of the full capabilities of modern terminals.

-And that’s absolutely true.
+And that’s true.
 You’re probably wondering what’s special about this one, there are plenty of other terminal-based text editors out there.
-The answer is, Micro’s so easy to use that the learning curve is almost flat, you don’t need to learn anything new and it has some very interesting features.
+The answer is that Micro is so easy to use that the learning curve is almost flat, you don’t need to learn anything new, and it has some very interesting features.

 Features